Denmark Jutland

 It’s renowned for its blend of natural beauty and artistic inspiration, making it a haven for those in search of both tranquillity and creativity.

-For outdoor enthusiasts, there are also plenty of opportunities for cycling picturesque routes, hiking along coastal trails or partaking in water sports.
+For outdoor enthusiasts, there are also plenty of opportunities for cycling picturesque routes, hiking along coastal trails or partaking in water sports – and that’s just some of the many things to do in Skagen if you love being outside.

-The top of Denmark is lovely in the summer but you can, of course, also visit Skagen during the rest of the year – just remember to dress for the weather.
+Skagen in summer is lovely, but you can, of course, also visit Skagen during the rest of the year – just remember to dress for crazy, unpredictable Danish weather.

 Dunes and sand in Råbjerg Mile